 By Teachers, For Teachers

 Whether you are a new teacher just starting out, or a seasoned veteran, your goal as a teacher is the same: To create a positive learning environment for your students.
 However, you are only human and you will make mistakes throughout your career.
 Even with the best intentions you may unintentionally complicate situations.
-To help you avoid these "mistakes" and make your life (and job) a lot easier, try avoiding these common teacher traps.
+To help you avoid these "mistakes" and make your life (and job) a lot easier, try avoiding these common teacher traps that prevent a healthy classroom environment from happening.

 Having an Unorganized Classroom